mmiakashs/mmiakashs.github.io/blog/_posts/2018-09-20-kaggle-api-google-colab.md

 ```
 ls ~/.kaggle
 ```
 If the output of this command shows the kaggle.json file then we are ready to use the kaggle-cli API.
-The details of kaggle-cli is given [here](https://github.com/floydwch/kaggle-cli)
+The details of kaggle-cli are given [here](https://github.com/floydwch/kaggle-cli)

-## Sample usage of kaggle-cli
+## Sample usages of kaggle-cli

-### List Kaggle Competitions
+### Retrieve Kaggle Competitions List

 ```